More than funnel counts

 TrialsNest keeps sensitive recruiting workflows aligned to the secure backend boundary instead of adding PHI handling to public pages.

-Sponsor recruitment reporting is built for sponsors, cros, site networks, and site leaders that need a clearer way to manage clinical trial recruitment activity, patient follow-up, and operational visibility.
+Clinical trial recruitment dashboard and sponsor reporting is built for sponsors, cros, site networks, and site leaders that need a concrete way to manage clinical trial recruitment activity, patient follow-up, and operational reporting.

 The capability connects to the broader TrialsNest workflow across patient interest, prescreening, coordinator review, records readiness, scheduling, and sponsor-safe reporting.